SpongeData-cz/solrdrv/README.md

-# sorldrv
+# Solrdrv

-Solr driver for the Rust language
+> Solr driver for the Rust language